 - Any uncooperative party be compelled to arbitrate through a court order.

 - The arbitration is binding and may not be appealed.
-Know that some states don’t provide for exceptions.
+(Know that some states don’t provide for exceptions).

 3. Arbitrator Selection – These selection provisions must be clearly established so both parties will have a say in selecting the arbitrator, the person deciding your case.
 This is important because it allows both parties to select either an experienced retired judge or appellate justice, a private attorney or a licensed arbitrator.

-In some states, arbitrators are allowed to be “arbitrary.”
+4. Rules of Evidence – In some states, arbitrators are allowed to be “arbitrary.”
 The easiest way to avoid this is to include an arbitration provision that requires the arbitrator to follow to the rules of evidence in legal proceedings.

-Discovery rights (the right to discover the other side’s evidence) must be specified.
+5. Discovery – Discovery rights (the right to discover the other side’s evidence) must be specified.
 Otherwise the arbitrator is not required to permit discovery.
 Specific dates and times must be provided in order for the discovery to be conducted.

-Court reporter costs are frequently ignored.
+6. Court Reporter – Court reporter costs are frequently ignored.
 One way to prevent this is to share the cost in the contract to avoid disputed fees.

-Arbitration provisions must be initialed by both parties within the contract in order for them to be enforceable.
+7. Initials – Arbitration provisions must be initialed by both parties within the contract in order for them to be enforceable.

-Exceptions from arbitration may be included in arbitration provisions.
+8. Exceptions – Exceptions from arbitration may be included in arbitration provisions.
 Some common exceptions are foreclosure proceedings, unlawful detainer actions, and injunctive reliefs.

+9. Judgment Entry – In some states, it is required to authorize the arbitrator to enter their award as a court judgment.
 Arbitration can save your time and money.
 But as with any legal matter, you want to do it right.
 This starts with a good contract.
 Be sure to consult your attorney on arbitration issues.
 As mentioned, the rules vary from state to state.